Gravitational potential

-In classical mechanics, the gravitational potential at a point in space is equal to the work (energy transferred) per unit mass that would be needed to move an object to that point from a fixed reference point.
+In classical mechanics, the gravitational potential is a scalar potential associating with each point in space the work (energy transferred) per unit mass that would be needed to move an object to that point from a fixed reference point in the conservative gravitational field.
 It is analogous to the electric potential with mass playing the role of charge.
 The reference point, where the potential is zero, is by convention infinitely far away from any mass, resulting in a negative potential at any finite distance.
+Their similarity is correlated with both associated fields having conservative forces.

-In mathematics, the gravitational potential is also known as the Newtonian potential and is fundamental in the study of potential theory.
+Mathematically, the gravitational potential is also known as the Newtonian potential and is fundamental in the study of potential theory.
 It may also be used for solving the electrostatic and magnetostatic fields generated by uniformly charged or polarized ellipsoidal bodies.

 Potential energy

 The gravitational potential (V) at a location is the gravitational potential energy (U) at that location per unit mass:

 where m is the mass of the object.
 Potential energy is equal (in magnitude, but negative) to the work done by the gravitational field moving a body to its given position in space from infinity.
 If the body has a mass of 1 kilogram, then the potential energy to be assigned to that body is equal to the gravitational potential.
 So the potential can be interpreted as the negative of the work done by the gravitational field moving a unit mass in from infinity.

 In some situations, the equations can be simplified by assuming a field that is nearly independent of position.
 For instance, in a region close to the surface of the Earth, the gravitational acceleration, g, can be considered constant.
 In that case, the difference in potential energy from one height to another is, to a good approximation, linearly related to the difference in height: